michaelfaith84/expo-location-export/README.md

     Output defaults to pretty strings so you're ready to save as a file or share.

+v1.1.0<br/>

+- Removed 'load' method -> the constructor can take the dump as the param

+v1.0.1<br/>

+- Switched to the AirBNB Styleguide.
+- Changed the switch 'type' parameter to lowercase.
+- Corrected license year (2022 not 2021)

 Read more about [expo-location](https://github.com/expo/expo-location).
 <details>
 <summary>